 Midtown Alliance gave residents, workers and visitors who spend time in the district a homework assignment.
 You not only gave us 10 minutes of your time on average, but you also indicated you have a strong personal attachment toward Midtown.
 In 2019, 79 percent of the people who live and work in Midtown said they feel a strong sense of community or personal attachment to the district.

 “With so many new faces in Midtown since we last conducted the survey, it was time to check in with the community on where we should be focusing our programs as we work together to create an exceptional district,” said Midtown Alliance President and CEO Kevin Green.
 “Indeed, half of the respondents to this survey had either lived or worked in the district fewer than five years.
 We were very pleased with the community’s response, and passion, in building Midtown’s future.”

-Full results from the 2019 Midtown Community Survey, including analysis of open-ended responses and commuter data, will be available later this summer in our Resource Center.
-To check out a presentation of topline Community Survey findings shared at our recent “Let’s Talk Midtown” community town hall event on June 20, click here.
+Full results from the 2019 Midtown Community Survey, including analysis of open-ended responses and commuter data, are available here in our Resource Center.